jschiefer/gallager-dvb-s2x/docker-p4g/README.md

 Build container
 -------------
-To build the container, clone this repository and build a docker image from it:
+To build the container, clone this repository, change directory into to `docker-p4g` and build the docker image from it:
 ```
-$ docker build -t p4g --squash .
+$ docker build -t p4g:0.6 .
 ```
-This will create the image, which you should be able to see in your image list using
+This will create an image with the name p4g and the version tag 0.6, which you should be able to see in your image list:
 ```
 $ docker images
+REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE
+p4g                 0.6                 271950d2732a        8 weeks ago         2.47 GB
+ubuntu              14.04               b969ab9f929b        2 months ago        188 MB

 ```

 Run container
 -------------

+Now that we have this image, let's create a container from it and run it interactively using the `docker run` command.
+It is considered a best practice to consider docker containers ephemeral, i.e. we are not going to preserve any state inside the container, and destroy all evidence after it is done running.

+There are a few more things we want to do with this:

+- Map a local directory, so it is visible inside the container.
+This is done with the `-v` option.
+- Allow access to external devices, e.g. your SDR hardware.
+This requires `--privileged`.
+- Run a vnc server inside the container, so we can get a GUI out of it.
+The command to run this is added to the very end of our lengthy command line.

 You can adjust the mapped VNC server port with altering the argument '-p 5901:PORT' and the screen size with changing the '-geometry WIDTHxHEIGHT'